psunlpgroup/PyrEvalv2/README.md

 6. (Optional) Install the ABCD package to use ABCD, a graph based Neural Network model for sentence decomposition instead of the Decompostion Parser [link](https://github.com/serenayj/ABCD-ACL2021).

 ### Data Requirement
-4 to 5 human-written summaries in plain text files (referred throughout as “wise crowd” summaries); any number of summaries to score (referred throughout as “peer” summaries).
+For the full pipeline, PyrEval requires 4 to 5 human-written summaries or short essays in plain text files (referred throughout as “wise crowd” summaries/essays); any number of summaries/essays to score (referred throughout as “peer” summaries).
 These must be placed in the Raw subdirectory under their respective subsirectories.

+For the modified pipeline, PyrEval+CR requires a computable rubric, which converts a rubric to assess short essays to the format of a pyramid that would be created automatically from wise crowd summaries or short essays.

 ## Component Description